VaishnaviNighvekar/JAVA-Editor/README.md

 	All this type of functions of the editor will help the user to type the program conveniently and efficiently.Rather than this functioning there is a status bar and a menubar in the editor window which will help you in other options.

 Steps to install and run editor:
-1)Install the JDK Software and Set JAVA_HOME on a Windows System 2)Download all the git editor project file
+1. Install the JDK Software and Set JAVA_HOME on a Windows System
+2. Download all the git editor project file
-3)Run Editor.java file
+3. Run Editor.java file